Aluminum Wiring Replacement

 There are three main options if you have dangerous aluminum wiring connections in your home:

-1. COPALUM connectors: This specialized connector replaces the ends of aluminum wires at each outlet connection.
+1. COPALUM connectors: This specialized connector, the COPALUM connector, replaces the ends of aluminum wires at each outlet connection.
 They are stable and reliable, but do not address problems in the wire itself.
 Installing COPALUM connectors needs to be done by a certified COPALUM Retermination Contractor who has technical training and tools.

-2. AlumiConn connectors: AlumiConn is a specialized connector that pigtails aluminum wires to copper wires at the start and end of every wire, so the copper material is making the connections.
+2. AlumiConn connectors: Are AlumiConn connectors safe?
+AlumiConn is a specialized connector that pigtails aluminum wires to copper wires at the start and end of every wire, so the copper material makes the connections.
 This work can be completed by any electrician.

 3. Completely replace aluminum wiring: Replacing your aluminum wiring is the best way to eliminate the hazard.
 Aluminum wiring replacement in Raleigh needs to be completed by electrician professionals.